Lance Parkin: Other works

 Around 1999, Parkin joined Virgin alumni Rebecca Levene and Gareth Roberts to work on the production team of television soap Emmerdale.
 He also once appeared as an extra in the series.
 Though he never scripted episodes for television, he later wrote both non-fiction (including 30 Years of Emmerdale) and fiction (Mandy's Secret Diary, Their Finest Hour) connected to the series.
 He has not worked in TV since leaving Emmerdale.

 Parkin also writes non-fiction, including guides to Star Trek (Beyond the Final Frontier) and Philip Pullman's His Dark Materials series (Dark Matters: An Unofficial and Unauthorised Guide to Philip Pullman's 'Dark Materials' Trilogy), both written with long-time friend Mark Jones, and Secret Identities: An Unofficial and Unauthorised Guide to Alias with Mark Clapham.

 This was followed by Miranda, a comic based on a character in his Doctor Who novel Father Time.
 The comic was published through Comeuppance Comics, an independent comic company that shut down after three issues.
 With Parkin's permission, Miranda was killed off in the Doctor Who book Sometime Never... by Justin Richards.

 Parkin also wrote The Winning Side, the first in the Time Hunter novella series, a spin-off from Telos Publishing's line of official Doctor Who novellas, and Warlords of Utopia, the third in Mad Norwegian Press's Faction Paradox series of novels.

 Parkin had a regular column, "Beige Planet Lance" in the Doctor Who fanzine Enlightenment, which was published by the Doctor Who Information Network.

+In 2014, he published a biography of comics writer Alan Moore, entitled Magic Words.